Language: EN

 The nullish coalescing operator is very useful for simplifying and improving the readability of code when working with values that contain null or undefined.

-Coalescing is a term that refers to the process of merging or fusing two or more elements into one.
+Coalescence is a term that refers to the process of joining or merging two or more elements into one.

 Syntax of the nullish coalescing operator